nielslange/smntcs-show-sale-price-date-for-woocommerce/README.md

 ## Contribute

 Contributions are always welcome.
-Simply head over to [Github](https://github.com/nielslange/smntcs-woocommerce-show-sale-price-date/pulls) and create an issue or open a pull request.
+Simply [create a new issue](https://github.com/nielslange/smntcs-show-sale-price-date-for-woocommerce/issues/new) or [open a pull request](https://github.com/nielslange/smntcs-show-sale-price-date-for-woocommerce/compare).

 ## Installation